SamiIonesi/Signal_Analyzer/README.md

         self.signal = None
         self.trimmed_signal = None
 ```

+## Graphical representation of the signal
+> Requirement: Graphically represent the signal.
+Extract the useful part of the signal if necessary (eliminate
+the 0 values ​​at the end of the file).
+Create a new file that will be used further. <br>

+Removing trailing zeros (or almost zeros, it's hard to get exactly 0) from an audio file (in this case, a WAV file) refers to the process of removing the portion of the signal that is completely silent (no amplitude) at the end of the recording.

 For this specific requirement I have created next member functions of the class to solve the problem: